 Electricians work for power companies, private electrical installation and repair businesses, construction firms, industrial production facilities and in any other setting where electrical equipment is required to meet business and consumer demand.
 Some electricians connect new homes to existing power grids.
 Others work in large factories, maintaining and repairing electrical systems of all kinds.
-As of May 2015, the BLS stated that electricians earned a median annual salary of $51,880.
-Additionally, from 2014-2024, the BLS predicted that electricians would see a 14% growth in employment, which is faster than the national average for all occupations.
+As of May 2018, the BLS stated that electricians earned a mean annual salary of $59,190.
+Additionally, from 2018-2028, the BLS predicted that electricians would see a growth in employment, which is faster than the national average for all occupations.

 Power Plant Operator

 These workers control generation of power from boilers, generators, turbines and other equipment in power generation plants.
 Operators control where the power is generated and how it is combined from different sources, as well as regulate the flow of power.
 They also monitor changes in demand and connect or disconnect power sources accordingly.
-The BLS predicted that power plant operators would see a decline of 7% in employment from 2014-2024.
-As of May 2015, the BLS stated that the median annual income for these professionals was $71,940.
+The BLS predicted that power plant operators would see a decline in employment from 2018-2028.
+As of May 2018, the BLS stated that the mean annual income for these professionals was $78,030.

 Power Distributor and Dispatcher

 Power distributors and dispatchers monitor and control flows of electricity through transmission lines to industrial destinations and the local substations that distribute power to residential areas.
 They regulate current and voltage, making sure that flows are as consistent as possible and that power is supplied when needed in the required quantities.
 They need to be able to forecast power needs, monitoring factors such as weather and the peaks and troughs of industrial demand.
-The BLS predicted that power distributors and dispatchers would see a 5% decline in employment from 2014-2024.
-As of May 2015, the BLS stated that these professionals earned a median annual salary of $80,840.
+The BLS predicted that power distributors and dispatchers would see a decline in employment from 2018-2028.
+As of May 2018, the BLS stated that these professionals earned a mean annual salary of $85,340.

 Although a high school diploma may be sufficient to begin a career as an electrical transmission installer, a license or certification will be required.
 Those preparing to enter this field can expect on-the-job training.
 An associate's degree may appeal to potential employers and help increase job prospects.